joshloyal/dynetlsm/README.md

 This package provides an interface for learning and inference in latent space models for dynamic networks.
-Inference is performed using Blocked Metropolis-Hastings within Gibbs sampling.
+Inference is performed using blocked Metropolis-Hastings within Gibbs sampling.

 The primary method implemented in this package is the hierarchical Dirichlet process latent postilion clustering model (HDP-LPCM) described in